RickStrahl/Westwind.Globalization/Readme.md

 * [Localization Html Files](https://github.com/RickStrahl/Westwind.Globalization/blob/Master/LocalizationAdminHtml/LocalizationAdministrationHtml_AspNetCore.zip?raw=true)

+Copy the files in the zip into the root of your project and recompile.
+For more info please see the [Downloadable Assets Documentation](DownloadableAssets/Readme.md).

 #### To Install on .NET Framework
 Please read the Installation Section below or watch the [Getting Started Video](https://youtu.be/ABR7ISppB1k), which describes how to install the packages, configure the project, import existing re